Jasmit22/LibraryInventory/README.md

    ```bash
  https://library-inventory-two.vercel.app/
    ```

 ### Login Credentials

 - Username: user
 - Password: password

+Once you have access to the system, you skip to the Walkthroughs that are found later in the README

 ## Or use the insructions below to run the application on your local device: